axiom-data-science/portal-docs/partner_content/mbon/pages/mbon-biodiversity-intro.rst

 How Biodiversity Data Products are Created
 ------------------------------------------

 Data displayed on the MBON portal are being displayed via the browser of the user.
 The data displayed are aggregated based on the focus and size of the map.
-More details about the map can be found :ref:` in How-to: Maps. <map-how-tos>` More details about the data charts ability of the portal can be found in :ref:` How-to Data Views. <data-views-how-tos> `
+More details about the map can be found in :ref:`How-to: Maps. <map-how-tos>` More details about the data charts ability of the portal can be found in :ref:`How-to Data Views. <data-views-how-tos>`

 Calculating Biodiversity Indices
 ********************************

 The following biodiversity indices are available for datasets that include sample/collection eventid and species identifier (scientific name, common name, ITIS TSN, or WoRMS Aphia ID).
 Indices are calculated at a local and regional scales (alpha and gamma diversity, respectively).

 * **Richness:** The number of distinct species in a sample.
 * **Dominance (Berger-Parker):** The numerical importance of the most abundant species.